Maternity Leave Entitlement

 A female employee under a continuous contract after giving notice of pregnancy and intention to take maternity leave, is entitled to:

-- a continuous period of 10 weeks' maternity leave (effective from 11 December 2020 onwards)*
+- a continuous period of 14 weeks' maternity leave (effective from 11 December 2020 onwards)*

 A period equal to the number of days confinement occurs later than the expected date of confinement

 - an additional period of leave for up to four weeks may be taken on the grounds of illness or disability due to the pregnancy or confinement